ameliarahman/ameliarahman.github.io/_posts/2024-09-22-ACID-database.md

 PostgreSQL cannot let us to commit such thing on the `Serializable` level with the reason: `Canceled on identification as a pivot, during conflict out checking.` If we still want to execute that, we need to retry the transaction again.
 That's how `Serializable` works.

-The following table summarizes the impact of transaction isolation levels on read phenomenas:
+The following table summarizes the impact of transaction isolation levels on read phenomena:

 | Isolation Level   | Dirty Reads |Lost Updates  | Non-Repeatable Reads | Phantom Reads |
 |---                |---          |---           |---                   |---            |